Vision314/Restaurant-Recommendation-Model/README.md

 ## Download Data

 1. Navigate to [dataset](https://www.kaggle.com/datasets/mrmorj/restaurant-recommendation-challenge) on kaggle and download zip file.
-2. Extract file and move into `data` folder.
+2. Create folder in project named `data` and move files there.

 _Note: Save all preprocessing data to `/data` folder to avoid git pushing issues._